yangao07/abPOA/python/README.md

 ```

 ### Install pyabpoa from source
-Alternatively, you can install pyabpoa from source:
+Alternatively, you can install pyabpoa from source (cython is required):
 ```
 git clone https://github.com/yangao07/abPOA.git
 cd abPOA